Texas A&M vs. Penn State College Basketball Predictions & Picks - November 23

 Texas A&M vs. Penn State Predictions & Picks: Spread, Total - November 23

-Thursday's game that pits the Texas A&M Aggies (4-0) against the Penn State Nittany Lions (4-0) at ESPN Wide World of Sports Complex is expected to be a tight matchup based on our computer prediction, which projects a final score of 68-66 in favor of Texas A&M. Game time is at 12:00 PM ET on November 23.
+Thursday's game between the Texas A&M Aggies (4-0) and the Penn State Nittany Lions (4-0) at ESPN Wide World of Sports Complex is expected to be a tight matchup, as our computer prediction projects a final score of 68-66, with Texas A&M coming out on top.
+Game time is at 12:00 PM ET on November 23.

-According to our computer prediction, Penn State is projected to cover the spread (7.5) versus Texas A&M. The two teams are projected to go under the 136.5 total.
+According to our computer prediction, Penn State should cover the spread, which currently sits at 7.5.
+The two sides are projected to go under the 136.5 total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!